xwasco/DominantSetLibrary/README.md

 ## Beginning:
 Execute the 'setup.m' script in order to set the path and compile the mex files.
 In folder demo there are three example for the usage of the package.

 The dominantset.m file perform the clustering.
-The helper associated to the dominantset.m file (type: help dominantset in you Matlab environment) will show you all the paramters and some hints.
+The helper associated to the dominantset.m file (type: help dominantset in your Matlab environment) will show you all the parameters and some hints.

 ## Requisite:
 No particular requisite are needed, the library run on any environment (Windows, Linux, Mac) and it has no dependencies.
 It has been tested on Matlab 2014b and 2016b in Windows/Linux and MacOSX.
 Some components are written in C for optimization purpose but equivalent Matlab code are available without the needing of compiling them.